anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Intuition is the supra-logic that cuts out all the routine processes of thought and leaps straight from the problem to the answer.
+Quote: As an elephant in the battlefield withstands arrows shot from bows all around, even so shall I endure abuse.

-By: Robert Graves
+By: The Buddha